thedev132/hcb/dev-docs/production/metabase.md

    GRANT SELECT ON TABLE public.event_plans TO metabase;
    GRANT SELECT ON TABLE public.disbursements TO metabase;
    GRANT SELECT ON TABLE public.organizer_positions TO metabase;
+   GRANT SELECT ON TABLE public.organizer_position_invites TO metabase;
    GRANT SELECT ON TABLE public.event_tags TO metabase;
    GRANT SELECT ON TABLE public.event_tags_events TO metabase;
    GRANT SELECT ON TABLE public.user_seen_at_histories TO metabase;
+   GRANT SELECT ON TABLE public.stripe_cards TO metabase;
+   GRANT SELECT ON TABLE public.stripe_cardholders TO metabase;
+   GRANT SELECT ON TABLE public.card_grants TO metabase;
+   GRANT SELECT ON TABLE public.reimbursement_reports TO metabase;
+   GRANT SELECT ON TABLE public.raw_stripe_transactions TO metabase;
+   GRANT SELECT ON TABLE public.donations TO metabase;
+   GRANT SELECT ON TABLE public.invoices TO metabase;
+   GRANT SELECT ON TABLE public.check_deposits TO metabase;
+   GRANT SELECT ON TABLE public.versions TO metabase;
    ```

 4. Grant access to Zach's Google Sheets integration for expense reporting.